Skip to main content

 2. Direct API keyX-WorldMonitor-Key: wm_0123456789abcdef0123456789abcdef01234567 for user-issued keys, or an opaque operator-issued enterprise key.
 Intended for server-side scripts, curl, and custom integrations.
 Do not send an API key as a Bearer token — it will fail OAuth resolution and return 401 invalid_token.

 OAuth bearer requests re-check the resolved MCP token, user binding, and active entitlement before dispatch, so a subscription downgrade revokes OAuth MCP access on the next request.
-Direct X-WorldMonitor-Key requests validate the configured API key and then use the per-key limiter; their REST/API plan allowances are enforced outside the Pro/OAuth MCP daily reservation path.
+Dashboard-issued X-WorldMonitor-Key: wm_… requests validate the key owner and active entitlement, then use the same per-user minute bucket and 50/day default as the OAuth path.
+Legacy deployment-allowlisted operator keys use a per-key minute bucket and skip the daily reservation.

 Redirect URI allowlist